 KAET-TV's operating revenues decreased by \$2.4 million in fiscal year FY2020.
 The decrease was primarily due to lower grant and contract revenue received through the state of Arizona's First Things First program, as a large revenue grant ended before FY2020.

-Operating expenses decreased by \$1.8 million, largely due to a decrease in local programming/production (\$2.1 million) and management and general (\$1.0 million), which are slightly offset by increases in broadcasting (\$0.4 million), program information (\$0.6 million) and fundraising (\$0.4 million).
+Operating expenses decreased by \$1.8 million in FY2020, largely due to a decrease in local programming and production (\$2.1 million) and management and general (\$0.8 million), which are slightly offset by increases in broadcasting (\$0.1 million), program information and promotion (\$0.6 million) and fundraising and membership development (\$0.4 million).